knowledge-computing/sigspatial-cup-2024/README.md

 ## 1.

-## 2. Predicting EV registration rate for each census block using region embeddings
+## 2. Learning region embeddings to predict EV registration rate for each census block
 ### Description
 We contextualize regions using one of the spatial language models (SpaBERT)[https://github.com/knowledge-computing/spabert].
 We use publicly available open map data (Overture Maps)[https://overturemaps.org/] to retrieve points of interest (POI) and infrastructure data for North Carolina and Georgia.